sphinx-labs/sphinx/specs/managed-service.md

 - Must revert if the caller does not have the `RELAYER_ROLE` role.
 - Must revert if the underlying call reverts.
 - Must revert if the destination address is `address(0)`.
-- Must revert if the `ManagedService` calls this function directly or indirectly (i.e., re-entrancy is not allowed).
+- Must revert if the `ManagedService` calls this function directly or indirectly (i.e. re-entrancy is not allowed).
 - A successful call must:
   - Call the target address with the requested data.
   - Emit a `Called` event in the `ManagedService` contract.